zhorabay/My-portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, pplease, feel free to star the repository and share it with others who might benefit from it.
+If you like this project, please, feel free to give a star to the repository and share it with others who might benefit from it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team, Code reviewers and Coding/Learning partners who helped me with creating this project.
+I would like to express my gratitude to the Microverse team, code reviewers, and coding/learning partners for their invaluable assistance in creating this project.
+Additionally, I want to thank my husband and daughter for their unwavering support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>